zicna/redux-dispatch-with-event-listeners/README.md

 Ok copy this into the `reducer.js` file inside the `js` folder.
-Now let's get some feedback that we did this correctly by opening up our `index.html` file in chrome.
-From your terminal type open `index.html`.
-Now this index file has a link to the `reducer.js` file, so your code will be accessible from the console
+Now let's get some feedback that we did this correctly by opening up our `index.html` file in Chrome.
+From your terminal type `open index.html`.
+This index file has a link to the `reducer.js` file, so your code will be accessible from the console
 - press command+shift+c to open it up.
 Now let's test the code by calling the `reducer()` function: